 Jay’s pull to attend seminary began before college and hasn’t gone away even after graduating.
 Jay studied in the master of divinity programs at Union Presbyterian Seminary (PCUSA), St. Paul School of Theology (United Methodist), and Baptist Theological Seminary at Richmond.
 He was ordained May 25, 2013 when he graduated from BTSR.

-With new names and logos, United Faith Leaders and The Coffeepot Fellowship Podcast met the public for the first time in the autumn of 2015.
-Jay continues to interview diverse leaders on the podcast and has created a body of work that helps people all around the world, of all ages and faith traditions, who know or wonder “Who is God?”
+United Faith Leaders and The Coffeepot Fellowship Podcast met the public for the first time in the autumn of 2015.
+Jay interviews diverse leaders on the podcast and has created a body of work that helps people all around the world, of all ages and faith traditions, who know or wonder “Who is God?”
 If you haven’t indulged in The Coffeepot Fellowship Daily Podcast you can check it out here.